The Calvert Award recognizes undergraduate students who demonstrate sophistication and originality in research projects.

 - Upload supplemental content

-- A 500-750 word essay describing and reflecting upon your research process and use of resources
+- Describe and reflect upon your research process and use of resources

-- A final version of the research project including a complete bibliography (use citation style appropriate to discipline)
+- Include a complete bibliography (use citation style appropriate to discipline)

 - Be enrolled as a UNLV undergraduate student at the time of project completion.

-- Have completed the research project under consideration for a credit course at UNLV during summer or fall terms 2013 or spring semester 2014.
+- Have completed the research project under consideration for a credit course at UNLV during the most recent summer, fall, or spring semester.
+(If applying for the 2023 award, the course must have been taken during Summer 2022, Fall 2022, or Spring 2023.)

 - Agree to contribute to a display of their research during the year following receipt of the prize.

-Projects by individual or groups in all formats are eligible including:
+Projects by individual groups in all formats are eligible including:

 - Research paper or thesis

-Questions about eligibility should be addressed to email@example.com.
+Questions about eligibility should be addressed to Amber Sewell, email@example.com.

-Submissions will be judged based on how well they demonstrate the following:
+Submissions will be judged on how well applicants demonstrate the following:

-- Sophistication, originality and/or unusual depth or breadth in the use of library collections, including, but not limited to, printed resources, databases, primary resources, and materials in all media
+- Sophistication, originality and/or unusual depth and breadth in the use of library collections, for example books and printed materials, databases, primary sources and materials in all media.

-- Exceptional ability to locate, select, evaluate, and synthesize library resources and to use them in the creation of a project in any media that shows originality and/or has the potential to lead to original research in the future
+- Exceptional ability to locate, select, evaluate and synthesize library resources and to use them in the creation of a project that shows originality.

 - Evidence of developing an understanding of the processes of research and inquiry.

-A panel composed of faculty, librarians, students, and staff will judge entries using this rubric describing the criteria named above.
-Expectations for achievement will be commensurate with the applicant's class year and the requirements of the discipline.
+A panel composed of faculty, librarians, students and staff will judge entries using this rubric describing the criteria named above.

-With the support of a generous endowment from Lance and Elena Calvert, the University Libraries Lance and Elena Calvert Award for Undergraduate Research recognizes excellence in undergraduate research projects that incorporate the use of University Libraries' collections and demonstrate sophisticated information literacy skills on the part of the undergraduate researcher.
-The award review committee considers the product of the research, but focuses on the research process: the demonstration of library research skills, adept use of library resources, and reflection upon the strategies utilized to investigate a research problem.
+With the support of a generous endowment from Lance and Elena Calvert, the University Libraries' Lance and Elena Calvert Award for Undergraduate Research recognizes excellence in undergraduate research projects that incorporate the use University Libraries’ collections and demonstrate sophisticated information literacy skills.
+The judges mainly focus on the research process: the demonstration of library research skills, adept use of library resources and reflection upon the strategies used to investigate a research problem.
 Winners receive a cash prize and public recognition of their excellent work.